Can Medical Assistants Start IVs? State-by-State Analysis

 Can all medical assistants start IVs?

-No. Only some states allow IV therapy by medical assistants, and it requires training and employer approval.
+No. Only some states legally allow medical assistants to start IVs, and it requires specialized training and employer approval.
+Always check your state's specific language around scope of practice before performing any IV procedures.

-A certified IV therapy course that includes hands-on clinical practice is usually required where allowed.
+A certified IV therapy course that includes hands-on clinical practice and includes observing supervised insertions is usually required where allowed.
+Minor procedures like blood draws are a common starting point before advancing to IV placement.

 How can I check my state's rules?